calummoore/blog-product/content/products/webframe/index.md

 ☀️ 22° - Sunny intervals and a gentle breeze

 Sunny weather makes me happy 😍!
 Today is focussed on getting in a launch READY state.
 That means I need to be ready to click that ProductHunt button.
 In fact, I think I will schedule it to launch automatically.
-New launch date is now **Tuesday 28th May @ 9.30am BST**.
+New launch date is now ~~**Tuesday 28th May @ 9.30am BST**~~ **Wednesday 28th May @ 8.00am BST**.

   - [x] Add popup to encourage signup
   - [x] Add analytics - [GA](https://analytics.google.com/analytics/web/)
   - [x] Add feedback tool
-  - [ ] Generate ProductHunt launch materials
+  - [x] Generate ProductHunt launch materials
   - [ ] Add social buttons
   - [ ] Add submit product btn??
   - [x] Make top rated products go first